 REEF & WRECK FISHING

-Reef and wreck fishing here in the Florida Keys is nothing short of spectacular!
-This is without a doubt one of the most popular trips we do, and often yields the best variety of eating fish for the dinner table.
+Reef and wreck fishing here in Islamorada of the Florida Keys is nothing short of spectacular!
+This is without a doubt one of the most popular trips our fishing charters have to offer, and often yields the best variety of eating fish for the dinner table.

-When reef fishing (30-100 ft of water) we will typically anchor up and establish a chum slick.
+When reef fishing in 30-100 feet of water, we will typically anchor up and establish a chum slick.
 Yellowtail Snapper rise up into the middle or top of the water column, and are typically found in schools of hundreds or sometimes even thousands of fish.
-This fish are caught by free lining or drifting small pieces of cut bait through the chum slick slowly sinking towards the bottom.
+These fish are caught by free lining or drifting small pieces of cut bait through the chum slick slowly sinking towards the bottom.
 Mutton and Mangrove Snapper, as well as all species of the shallow water Grouper complex, are living on or very near the bottom.
 These fish are targeted by using live, dead, or artificial baits on a fluorocarbon leader.
 This is a brief description of how our fishing guides here at the Florida Keys Fishing Company get you and keep you on the fish.

-On the wrecks is where you find even more of the snappers and groupers we will target, as well as several species of tunas, jacks, mackerel, wahoo, and sharks.
-Wreck fishing is a very exciting type of fishing, as it has the ability to be very visual with live chumming, and with a great variety of game fish and table fare!
-This type of fishing is generally done either drifting or on the anchor.
-Depending on the condition we would encounter on that particular day will determine what method we choose to fish for them, depending on the conditions encountered on that particular day.
+On the wrecks is where you find even more of the snappers and groupers our fishing guides will target, as well as, several species of tunas, jacks, Mackerel, Wahoo, and sharks.
+Wreck fishing is a very exciting type of fishing.
+It has a tendency to be very visual with live chumming and with a great variety of game fish and table fare!
+This type of fishing is generally done either drifting or on anchor.
+Our charters determine what method to use to fish for them, depending on the conditions encountered on that particular day.